 - Death certificate for previous household members

-- School documents or insurance documents showing names of both parent and child
+- School documents or insurance documents showing the names of both parent and child

 - Birth fact record or hospital armband for infants less than 90 days old

 - US Department of Health and Human Services – Office of REgugee Resettlement – Verification or Release Form ((ORR UAC/R-1) for an Unaccompanied alien child.

 - Baptismal record